 |Prevent MSD Quick Start Guideline: General Quick Start Guideline: Office Basic Guideline Comprehensive Guideline|

-of “Office Ergonomics” is to improve health and effectiveness during office work.
+Small changes in the office can make a big difference in preventing the development of MSD.
+The goal of “Office Ergonomics” is to improve health and effectiveness during office work.

 Use the posters as guides during walkthroughs and inspections.
 On the back of the poster, write observations and ideas about possible fixes for hazards.

 Use the posters as a script to help workers, supervisors and others during training and safety talks.
 Use the discussion to brainstorm possible fixes.

 Use the posters in the lunchroom or on the Health & Safety board to alert workers to potential MSD hazards in their work and their relationship to pain and discomfort.